yixinglin/sobot-rimulator/readme.md

 over the course of the simulation.
 Only displayed if the SLAM evaluation is enabled in the configuration.
 - **Plot Graph**: Plots a graph estimated by Graph-based SLAM algorithm displaying the pose-vertices representing the robot poses and landmark-vertices representing the landmark positions.
+- **Start/Reset Mapping**: Starts the Occupancy Grid Mapping algorithm to evaluate a grid map, also a path is generated on the map by A* Path Planning algorithm.
 ## Configuration
 The simulator can be configured by a variety of parameters.
 The default configuration file is [config.yaml](config01.yaml) where all parameters are documented.
 This file includes the EKF Slam, FastSlam, Graph based Slam, Occupancy gird mapping and A* path planning that can be enabled or disabled.
-The configuration file [config01.yaml](config01.yaml) includes an extension performing completely identical to the [sobot rimulator](https://collaborating.tuhh.de/cva9931/sobot-rimulator) of Michael Dobler.
+The configuration file [config01.yaml](config01.yaml) includes an extension performing almost identical to the [sobot rimulator](https://collaborating.tuhh.de/cva9931/sobot-rimulator) of Michael Dobler while a frame of the Graph-based SLAM is appended on the right.
 The configuration file [original_config.yaml](original_config.yaml) does not include any of the extensions made and performs completely identical to the original sobot rimulator.

 The most important parameters in terms of the SLAM algorithms are:

+### 1. EKFSLAM and FastSLAM
 - `motion_noise`: Specifies the motion noise used by the algorithm, in Dobler's thesis denoted as `R_t`.
 The currently used motion noise is very low to reflect the very accurate motion of the simulated robot.
 Increasing the motion noise increases the region that the robot is estimated to be in.